hedrox/micromath/README.md

 ### TODO

-* Better login password comparison
 * Reverse proxy (nginx)
 * Unit testing
 * TLS support
 * Refactor the routes with Viewes, they can achieve better code quality than routes
-* Use docker swarm mode to work with services and be able to scale containers